whiteken/whiteken/README.md

 ♾ DevOps enthusiast..
 25+ years IT Pro, playing with PowerShell in its various forms since ~2008

 - 🌱 Currently learning about Kubernetes
 - 🔭 I’m currently working on ☁ ...
-Azure DevOps, VMware, Azure, and AWS
+Azure DevOps & Azure

 Most of my repos are for fun/home learning, or forks of interesting work by other people!